 Severance and Change in Control Agreements.
-Under the 2000 Stock Incentive Plan and the Amended and Restated Plan, the Board of Directors has discretion to accelerate equity-based vesting upon a "change in control."
-In addition, with respect to our Named Executive Officers, our outstanding option agreements, RSU agreements, and PBRSU agreements generally contain provisions causing the unvested portion of the awards to vest upon a termination of employment without cause (including, if applicable, a deemed termination for good reason) within a two-year period after a change in control.
-Under the acceleration provisions of the PBRSU award agreements, if a change in control occurs prior to the end of the performance period for the award, the units that could vest will be based on the Company's progress toward attainment of the performance goals as of the closing of the transaction or event resulting in the change in control.
+Under the ON Semiconductor Corporation 2000 Stock Incentive Plan (the "2000 SIP") and the Amended and Restated Plan, the Board of Directors has discretion to accelerate equity-based vesting upon a "change in control" of the Company.
+In addition, with respect to our Named Executive Officers, our outstanding option agreements and RSU agreements generally contain provisions causing the unvested portion of the awards to vest upon a termination of employment without cause (including, if applicable, a deemed termination for good reason) within a two-year period after a change in control.
+Under the acceleration provisions of the PBRSU award agreements, if a change in control occurs prior to the end of the performance period for the award, the units that could vest will be based on the

+Company's progress toward attainment of the performance goals as of the closing of the transaction or event resulting in the change in control.
 If the Company thereafter terminates the employee without cause or the employee resigns for good reason, a number of units will vest in an amount determined by a fraction, the numerator of which is the number of days the employee was employed during the performance period and the denominator of which is the total number of days in the performance period.
-If a change in control occurs after the end of the performance period at that time will vest.
+If a change in control occurs after the end of the performance period, all units earned but not vested at that time will vest on the date of the employee's termination of employment.

-In 2017, we amended the severance and change in control provisions in the employment agreements with our Named Executive Officers to add certain government agency exceptions to the confidentiality provisions contained in those agreements and to incorporate certain other clarifying changes.
-Additionally, in order to provide better alignment with existing market practices related to post-termination compensation, in the event that we terminated the employment of a Named Executive Officer within 24 months after a Change in Control (as defined in the applicable employment agreement), the executive would receive, in addition to the post-termination compensation each Named Executive Officer was entitled to under the employment agreements before they were amended, an additional cash payment in an amount equal to: (i) in the case of Mr. Jackson, two times the target bonus for one year; and (ii) in the case of all other Named Executive Officers, the total target bonus for one year.
+The severance and change in control provisions in the employment agreements with our Named Executive Officers provide that in the event that we terminated the employment of a Named Executive Officer within 24 months after a Change in Control (as defined in the applicable employment agreement), the executive would receive, in addition to other post-termination compensation each Named Executive Officer is entitled to under his employment agreement, an additional cash payment in an amount equal to: (i) in the case of Mr. Jackson, two times the target bonus for one year; and (ii) in the case of all other Named Executive Officers, the total target bonus for one year.
 For a description of the severance and change in control provisions of the employment agreements for our Named Executive Officers, see "Compensation of Executive Officers - Employment, Severance, and Change in Control Agreements and Arrangements" and "Compensation of Executive Officers - Potential Payments Upon Termination of Employment or Change in Control" below in this proxy statement.

-We believe that our severance benefits and change in control arrangements are consistent with the principal objectives of our compensation programs.
-To the extent a Named Executive Officer's agreement contains severance benefits or a change in control provision, such benefit is predicated upon the Named Executive Officer being terminated "without cause" or resigning "for good reason," as such terms are defined in their agreements.
+We believe that our severance benefits and change in control arrangements are aligned with existing market practices related to post-termination compensation and are consistent with the principal objectives of our compensation programs.
+To the extent a Named Executive Officer's agreement contains severance benefits or a change in control provision, such benefit is predicated upon the Named Executive Officer being terminated without "cause" or resigning for "good reason," as such terms are defined in the Named Executive Officer's employment agreement.
 In addition, our severance benefits are subject to the Named Executive Officer signing a general release and waiver and complying with certain restrictive covenants, including non-solicitation, confidentiality, and non-disparagement agreements, as well as non-competition or non-interference agreements, which serves the best interests of the Company and its stockholders.